 I would be unable to work at my normal job during this time and badly needed something to fill my time, especially during those first few months.
 I decided I’d take those Word files on my hard drive and turn them into recipe posts online.
 In the long run I figured it would save me time from answering email and message requests.

 With a massive amount of help from Spouse, (whose patience with me wheeling around the kitchen and asking for things I couldn’t reach, cannot possibly be measured….not to mention all the dirty dishes she washed) I began to cook and bake those recipes I had on hand and photograph the results for blog posts.
 In those first few months, the first 150 or so recipes on the website were posted, often a new one each day.

 On that first day, I sent out an email to my friends list and had 86 page views on the website.
-Today, we routinely get over 20,000 page views a day and at peak times of the year like the Christmas season, that can go over double that amount.
+Today, we routinely get 50,000 to 70,000 page views a day and at peak times of the year like the Christmas season, that can go over double that amount.

 This past December of 2019 set a new record of 2.5 million page views for the month on RockRecipes.com.
 I never dreamed that would happen.
 Actually, I had no expectation or plan whatsoever for the website.